Home

 This Is the Hour (1951; also titled Goya), about the Spanish artist Francisco Goya and his transition from court painter for Charles IV to a painter with a political conscience who used his art to protest Spain's repressive policies.
 In German: Goya, oder der arge Weg der Erkenntnis.

-Raquel: The Jewess of Toledo (1956), about the late twelfth century Spanish King Alfonso VIII of Castile and his affair with a Jewish woman.
+Raquel: The Jewess of Toledo (1956), about the twelfth-century Spanish King Alfonso VIII of Castile and his affair with a Jewish woman.
 In German: Die Jüdin von Toledo.
 Review at Reading the Past

 Jephthah and his Daughter (1958; also titled Jephta and his Daughter), about the Biblical military commander who vows to sacrifice the first thing he sees on returning home if he defeats the enemy, only to be greeted by his daughter as he returns victorious.
 In German: Jefta und seine Tochter.